-• Harm - is the ill-treatment, or the impairment of health or development, including for example, impairment suffered from seeing or hearing the ill-treatment of another.

-- Concerns that cause harm The harms threshold is the point at which a concern is no longer low-level and constitutes a threat of harm to a child/adult.
-Harm may be defined in cases where an adult has: o Behaved in a way that has harmed or may have harmed a child/adult. o Possibly committed a criminal offence against, or related to, a child/adult. o Behaved towards in a way that indicates they may pose a risk of harm to children/adults. o Behaved in a way that indicates they may not be suitable to work with children/adults - Low level concerns or poor practice A low level concern is defined as any concern about an adult's behaviour towards, or concerning, a child or another adult that does not meet the harms threshold above or is not serious enough to consider a referral externally at the time of reporting. - Extremism is defined in the 2011 Prevent strategy as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+- Harm is the ill-treatment, or the impairment of health or development, including for example, impairment suffered from seeing or hearing the ill-treatment of another. - Concerns that cause harm The harms threshold is the point at which a concern is no longer low-level and constitutes a threat of harm to a child/adult.
+Harm may be defined in cases where an adult has: o Behaved in a way that has harmed or may have harmed a child/adult. o Possibly committed a criminal offence against, or related to, a child/adult. o Behaved towards in a way that indicates they may pose a risk of harm to children/adults. o Behaved in a way that indicates they may not be suitable to work with children/adults - Low level concerns or poor practice A low level concern is defined as any concern about an adult's behaviour towards, or concerning, a child or another adult that does not meet the harms threshold above or is not serious enough to consider a referral externally at the time of reporting. - Concerns not meeting the harm threshold (originated from a low level concern) more serious than low-level but not meeting statutory thresholds - Allegation meeting the harm threshold and requires external referral - Extremism is defined in the 2011 Prevent strategy as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 Included in the definition of extremism calls for the death of members of our armed forces, whether in this country or overseas. - Non-violent extremism is extremism, as defined above, which is not accompanied by violence. - Prevent Prevent concerns actions to safeguard vulnerable people from becoming terrorists or supporting terrorism and protecting those who are being targeted by terrorist recruiters.
-Prevent concerns all forms of terrorism and does not focus on any one community. - Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+Prevent concerns all forms of terrorism and does not focus on any one community.

+- Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.